matthewsommer/Traffic-Sign-Classifier/README.md

 * training set accuracy of 98.4%
 * validation set accuracy of 95.2%
 * test set accuracy of 93.1%

-I started with the LeNet architecture and added dropout.
-If I had more time I would switch to a more modern architecture but the LeNet works well for this project.
-When I started I realized that I would not get good results with the data that I had because some of the labels did not have enough data compared to others, so I decided to create some more data.
-I tried adjusting the learning rate up and down but found that 0.0001 worked well to get the accuracy up.

 ### Testing the Model on New Images